William Louey: Early life and career

 Louey was born in Melbourne on 7 July 1909 to the son of a Chinese Australian.
 He returned to China when he was young and was educated at the Holy Trinity College in Guangzhou when his father and his uncle founded the Kowloon Motor Bus Company (KMB) in Hong Kong in 1922.
 After he graduated, Louey joined the KMB as an assistant manager and rose to Chief Manager in 1933.

 At that time, there were several independent bus operators.
 William Louey bought a few of them and applied for the franchise of the bus service in 1933.
 He won the franchise to operate bus services in Kowloon and the New Territories, while China Motor Bus (CMB) secured the rights to provide services on Hong Kong Island.
 Together with Tang Shiu Kin, Lui Leung, Tam Woon-tong and Lam Ming-fan, William Louey renamed the company 'Kowloon Motor Bus Company (1933) Limited' (KMB).
 At the time, there were 106 small single-deck buses in the embryonic KMB bus fleet, offering two seat classes: first class (with cushion) and second class (wooden).

 KMB services stopped operating during the Pacific War and Japanese occupation.
-After the war, Louey largely expanded his company from about a hundred vehicles to more than seven hundred.
-Before his death, he ordered more than a hundred buses from the United Kingdom, bringing the fleet size to 895.
+After the war, Louey largely expanded his company from about 100 vehicles to more than 700.
+Before his death, he ordered more than 100 buses from the United Kingdom, bringing the fleet size to 895.
 Louey also experienced a few new company's change of policies.
-In early December 1962 when the workers took the industrial action, Louey later on announced to raise the wage of the bus drivers.
+In early December 1962 when the workers took industrial action, Louey announced to raise the wage of the bus drivers.